LATENT LOOPS INTERFACE

 Sketch melodic ideas in the corners of the interface.
 The note matrix you compose on can be tuned to different scales, which means that even random squiggles will sound pretty musical.
-Press the lightening bolt and MusicVAE encodes the melodies you created, then generates a palette of new loops that riff, vary, and blend between them.
+Press the lightning bolt and MusicVAE encodes the melodies you created, then generates a palette of new loops that riff, vary, and blend between them.
 Explore the palette by mousing around.
 Save loops you like on the clipboard.
-Tweak melodies you almost like by double clicking to access the note matrix.
-You can sequence a longer composition in the timeline, then easily move it over to your DAW of choice, as the browser based instrument has MIDI out.
+Tweak melodies you almost like by double-clicking to access the note matrix.
+You can sequence a longer composition in the timeline, then easily move it over to your DAW of choice, as the browser-based instrument has MIDI out.

 You can also use MIDI clock sync to play a palette as a live instrument in sync with material created in a DAW, or other MIDI-enabled device.

 Check out my post on the Magenta blog, ML as Collaborator: Composing Palettes with Latent Loops.